coderhs/hsps.in/content/about.md

 * Ruby/Elixir Conf Taiwan, 2018
 * I have spoken countless times at Kerala Ruby Meetups
 * Have spoken ones at LA Ruby Meetup

 {{% /admonition %}}

 I have also spoken as an advocate for open source, diversity in tech, entrepreneurship, Linux, etc.

-I have also taken trainings for students and working professionals in Ruby on Rails as well.
+I have given trainings and workshops for students and working professionals in Ruby on Rails as well.

 ## Work Experience

-Professionally I have always been an entrepreneur working as a freelance programmer, consultant, building products, and managing my own Rails Boutique Company.
+Professionally I have always been an entrepreneur working as a freelance programmer, consultant, building products, and managing my own software development company.

 {{% admonition note "Notes" true %}}